 All new students entering Virginia Tech are required to submit a completed immunization history form that is signed by a licensed health care professional.
 Read about the requirements and download the Immunization Form and instructions from the Schiffert Health Center website.
 Students who do not comply will receive a medical hold on their record that will block their registration for the next semester's classes.
 Call 540-231-6444 if you have questions.
 It is highly recommended that new international students sign up for an Orientation to Healthcare and Immunization History Review session offered by the Schiffert Health Center to learn about student healthcare at Virginia Tech, tour the facilities, and have their immunization history form reviewed.

 Health Insurance Requirements

 All international students in F-1/J-1 status and their accompanying family members in F-2/J-2 status are required to have adequate insurance coverage for the duration of their stay in the United States.
-This requirement protects students in cases of medical emergencies.
 Health care is very expensive in the United States, and without insurance coverage one could not afford paying for many services.

-Aetna is the company under contract with Virginia Tech to provide insurance coverage for students which meets the minimum university requirements.
+Aetna is the university-contracted company that provides insurance coverage for students which meets the minimum university requirements.
 Students must be enrolled full-time to qualify for this insurance policy.
-Questions regarding the insurance policy, eligibility and costs may be referred to: Student Medical Insurance,110 New Student Services Building, (540) 231-6226, email@example.com.
-See more information about the insurance requirement and compliance details.
+Contact Student Medical Insurance,110 New Student Services Building, (540) 231-6226, email@example.com with any questions about the insurance policy, eligibility and costs.

 - Contact our office, International Graduate Student Services, by telephone, fax, or e-mail